aridjayarecipes/cutesrecipes.web.app/content/post/1760-easiest-way-to-prepare-any-night-of-the-week-cabbage-smoked-sausage-and-carrot.md

 - "Peel and slice the carrots on a bias.
 Dice the onions.
 Slice the cabbage.
 Slice the sausage on a bias."
 - "Heat the duck fat.
 Add the onions sauté till translucent.
 Add the sausage."
 - "Add all the remaining ingredients.
 Except the beef broth.
 Stir often and cover.
 Cook for 30 minutes."
 - "Add beef broth and allow to be absorbed.
-When absorbed it's ready serve.
+When absorbed it&#39;s ready serve.
 Add hot sauce if you like.
 I hope you enjoy!!!"
 categories:
 - Recipe
 tags: